Bottomland Hardwood Working Forest Tour and Lunch

 Although Linda and Eddie reside in Hartsville, you can most often find Eddie deep in a working forest in Marlboro County.
 As a retired forester for Sonoco, Eddie has spent most of his life dedicated to tree management.
 He served on the PDLT Board Member from 2007-2014 representing Darlington County and currently serves on the PDLT Land Protection Committee as a Community Representative.

 Cost per PDLT Member- $20; Cost per Non-Member- $25.
 Includes lunch.
-Space is limited.
-Online Registration will be available starting August 15, 2017.
 Driving directions and additional details to be emailed upon registration from PDLT staff.
+Register on-line below or call Lyles Cooper Lyles at the PDLT office- 843-667-3229 ext.
+303.